A Robust Test of the Existence of Primordial Black Holes in Galactic Dark Matter Halos: Calculating the number of LBH events

 Planned increase in the GW strain sensitivity by a factor ${\approx}1.5$ of the Advanced LIGO \citep{LIGOScientific:2014pky} and Advanced Virgo \citep{VIRGO:2014yos} detectors for the O4 observing campaign (with a fourth detector, KAGRA \citealt{2021PTEP.2021eA101A}, joining the global network) scheduled to start in March 2023\footnote{15 June 2022 update of the LVK O4 observing run plans: {\tt https://observing.docs.ligo.org/plan/}.} promises few times larger sensitive volume and hundreds of new transient GW detections, among them at least a few NS-mass inspiral events \citep{KAGRA:2013rdx}.
 In addition, searches for hypothetical sub-solar mass inspirals, which may contain LBHs \citep{2021arXiv210912197T} and general searches for continuous GWs (e.g. \citealt{Miller:2020kmv,Miller:2021knj,2022arXiv220100697T}) may provide additional evidence or upper limits for PBHs.
 Farther future, with 3rd generation detectors, the Einstein Telescope (ET, \citealt{Punturo_2010}) and the Cosmic Explorer (CE, \citealt{2019BAAS...51g..35R}) will {\em guarantee hundreds of thousands} of NS-mass binary inspiral detections per year \citep{2020JCAP...03..050M}.
+Additionally, for a case of a solitary NS being converted into a LBH, a number of potentially observable GW and accompanying EM features was recently studied in \cite{2020PhRvD.102h3004G}.

 In summary, future GW measurements of coalescing binaries with NS-mass components will contain information pertinent to the inner structure of these objects.
-Systematic evidence for negligible tidal deformabilities, high spins as well as EM counterparts inconsistent with the standard binary NS scenario would serve as indication for the existence of LBHs, and therefore, indirectly, of PBHs.
+Systematic evidence for negligible tidal deformabilities, large spins, as well as EM counterparts inconsistent with the standard NS evolution (solitary or in binary systems) would serve as indication for the existence of LBHs, and therefore, indirectly, of PBHs.